Dozy Mmobuosi

-Dozy Mmobuosi, is a Nigerian businessman, and tech entrepreneur.
-An advocate for technological advancement in Africa, he is the founder and former CEO of Tingo Inc.
+Dozy Mmobuosi (Note: Mmobuosi's name has been given as Dozy Odogwu Mmobuosi (by Companies House) and Odogwu Banye Mmobuosi (in SEC filings and The Times).
+In February 2024, Mmobuosi told the Nigerian Guardian: "I wish to state clearly that my name is not Odogwu.
+My name is Dozy Mmobuosi, born Chiedozi Mmobuosi.
+I adopted Dozy over two decades ago.
+Dozy is on my official records.") (born April 1978) is a Nigerian businessman and entrepreneur.
+As the founder and former CEO of the Tingo Group, he has been the subject of fraud allegations in the United States.

+In Nigeria, the Economic and Financial Crimes Commission (EFCC) charged Mmobuosi with conspiracy and obtaining by false pretense in a 2018 case involving allegations of a N31 million dud cheque for diesel fuel.
+The case was adjourned after his co-defendant failed to appear in court.

 In 2023, the US Securities and Exchange Commission filed charges against him saying he had been attempting to defraud investors by inflating Tingo companies’ financial performance figures.
 On 2 January 2024, Mmobuosi was charged in the US with securities fraud, making false filings with the SEC, and conspiracy charges.
-In September 2024, a US district court ordered Mmobuosi and his three entities to pay a fine of $250mn as final judgement by default following the SEC civil complaint.
+Mmobuosi said the allegations were unfounded but, in September 2024, a US district court ordered Mmobuosi and his three entities to pay a fine of $250mn as final judgement by default following the SEC civil complaint.

+Tingo Group reportedly ceased activities in December 2024, though Mmobuosi subsequently launched two new Tingo-branded AI-driven ventures in February 2025.

 Early life and education

 Mmobuosi was born in Lagos, Nigeria.
-He claims he received a Bachelor of Science degree in political science from Ambrose Alli University in Ekpoma, Edo State.
-He also claims he received his Master of Science degree in economics from the same university.
-He also claims he received a doctorate degree in rural advancement from University of Putra, Malaysia in 2007, although Hindenburg Research, a short-selling activist group, was not able to verify this in their June 2023 report.
+He received a Bachelor of Science degree in political science and a Master of Science degree in economics from Ambrose Alli University in Ekpoma, Edo State.
+He received a doctorate degree in rural advancement from University of Putra Malaysia in 2007, although Hindenburg Research, a short-selling activist group, was not able to verify this in their June 2023 report.
 In March 2022, Mmobuosi completed the Advanced Management and Leadership Programme at Saïd Business School, University of Oxford.